 In today’s often volatile market, the best way to make the most of your time and money is by being well-informed, so you can make educated decisions about your retirement and pensions.

 Planning For Your Future

-As you explore your retirement options as a business owner – and your company grows – keep in mind that a combination of investment plans is often the smartest way to go.
+As you explore your retirement options as a business owner – and your company grows – keep in mind that a combination of funding strategies is often the smartest way to go.
 For example, a Roth is a solid choice to accompany a 401(k) plan.
-The great thing about the Roth is that it’s an excellent tax shelter, helping eliminate the uncertainty of where tax rates will be when you retire.
-Perhaps even better, they can be a safe port in a market storm.
+The great thing about the Roth is that it helps to eliminate the uncertainty of where tax rates will be when you retire.

 A great advisor will help you navigate troubled investment waters.
 “Most people are experiencing reduced values in their 401(k) plans right now thanks to a volatile market,” explains Koch.
 “The silver lining is that this may create an opportunity to convert a portion of your pre-tax 401(k) account to a Roth while the value is lower – and this results in less tax owed.
 The growth potential in a recovering market on the converted Roth assets then provides for earnings in a tax-free environment.”